tangrams/cartography-docs/api-reference.md

 ## User experience

-Several special data sources, styles, and sprites (icons) are provided for building and customizing mapping applications.
+Several special data sources, draw styles, and sprites (icons) are provided for building and customizing mapping applications.
+These set the feature order and blend order to be above all other map elements.

+If you add a any of the following named data sources to the scene file (or update features into the named data source) the draw style will activate automatically.

 ### Current location

 * **data source:** `mz_current_location`
+* **draw style:** `ux-location-gem-overlay`
 * **sprite:** `ux-current-location`

 ### Dropped pin

 * **data source:** `mz_dropped_pin`
+* **draw style:** `ux-icons-overlay`
 * **sprite:** `ux-search-active`

 ### Search results

 * **data source:** `mz_search_result`
+* **draw style:** `ux-icons-overlay`
 * **sprite:** `ux-search-active`

 When a search feature is marked `state: inactive`, the following resources is used: